Best Graphic Design Tools for Small Business 2026: 8 Top Picks Reviewed

 - No built-in stock photo or template library

 Bottom line: If you have design experience and resent Adobe's subscription model, Affinity Designer is the obvious choice.
-Seriously — $69.99 once versus $60+/month is a no-brainer for the right user.
+Seriously — $69.99 once versus $60+/month is a no-brainer for the right person.

 7. Fotor — Best for Photo Editing and Quick Social Posts

-Fotor occupies the space between a basic filter app and a full design suite.
-It's primarily a photo editor with design capabilities layered on top — making it a solid choice for businesses that work heavily with product photos, headshots, or lifestyle imagery and want to add text overlays and branding without jumping to Photoshop.
+Fotor occupies the sweet spot between a basic filter app and a full design suite.
+It's primarily a photo editor with design capabilities layered on top — perfect for businesses that work heavily with product photos, headshots, or lifestyle imagery and want to add text overlays and branding without jumping to Photoshop.

 The 2025–2026 version added substantial AI features including AI background removal, AI image enhancer, and an AI image generator powered by Stable Diffusion — making it surprisingly capable for its price point.